jillro/changemy.name/about/new-company.md

 >
 > **Name changing process**
 >
+> * When did you try to change your name?
 > * Is there any form where you can change your name, gender, or both?
 > * If not, when you contacted support did they misgendered you although
 >they had correct information on your gender?